 STARS differs from other programs because the focus of the stock portfolio project is on long-term investing principles, not short term performance gains.
 Performance is assessed on what the student learns not the value of the portfolio at the end of the program.
 In addition, the student portfolio continues to be assessable to the student after leaving the classroom.
 Consequently, STARS provides students the opportunity to review their portfolios five or ten years later, giving them the ability to truly see the importance of long-term investing, the time value of money, and the compounding of interest.

-At the end of the award period, students will write a paper documenting their research process in creating their stock portfolios, explaining why they chose particular stocks, describing how their stocks performed, and detailing what they have learned as a result of participating in the STARS program.
+Oklahoma students grades 9-12 have the opportunity to write a paper and win a monetary award.
+The papers should document the students’ research process in creating their stock portfolios, explain why they chose particular stocks, describe how their stocks performed, and detail what they learned as a result of the STARS program.

 Any teacher can teach the STARS program.
 Oklahoma teachers are eligible to receive a stipend for teaching the STARS program if certain requirements are met.Learn More